-As noted in the Chairman's letter, during the year ended 30 June 2023 the Company exceeded its income objective but slightly trailed its performance objective after fees as markets rebounded strongly from a weak FY22 financial year return.
-The investment portfolio returned 15.8% after management fees and distributed a yield of 7.8% (including franking credits).
-The Benchmark performance was 16.6% including a gross yield of 6.1% over the same period.
+As noted in the Chairman's letter, during the year ended 30 June 2024, the Company exceeded its income objective and matched its performance objective after fees, with markets performing strongly as inflation receded from elevated levels.
+The investment portfolio returned 13.6% after management fees and distributed a yield of 7.8% (including franking credits).
+The Benchmark performance was 13.6% including a gross yield of 5.2% over the same period.

-The underlying investment portfolio's five best contributions to active performance over the last financial year were overweights in BHP (up 23%), ANZ (up 19%), New Hope (up 65%) and Northern Star (up 81%) as well as an underweight position in ASX (down 23%).
-The largest detractors to active performance were underweight positions in Rio Tinto (up 22%), Westpac (up 19%), Fortescue (up 43%), Wisetech (up 111%) and Commonwealth Bank (up 18%).
-The investment portfolio outperformed in the Energy and Consumer Discretionary sectors but underperformed in the Materials and Information Technology sectors.
-The Company's investments added 1.1% more franking credits than the S&P/ASX 200 Index over the last financial year.
+The underlying investment portfolio's best contributions to active performance over the last financial year were overweights in Wesfarmers (up 37%) and Origin Energy (up 36%) as well as underweight positions in Transurban (down 9%), Allkem (down 39%) and Liontown (down 68%).
+The largest detractors to active performance were overweight positions in Woodside (down 13%), IGO (down 61%), Rio Tinto (up 10%) and Mineral Resources (down 24%) as well as an underweight position in James Hardie (up 19%).
+The investment portfolio outperformed in the Consumer Discretionary and Industrials sectors but underperformed in the Energy and Information Technology sectors.
+The Company's investments added 1.0% more franking credits than the S&P/ASX 200 Index over the last financial year.

-The S&P/ASX 200 gross dividend yield continued to recover from its fall during FY21 where it paid 4.1% to a level of 5.4% in FY22 and 6.1% in FY23.
-The Company was able to distribute income of 7.8%, 1.7% above its Benchmark.
+The S&P/ASX 200 gross dividend yield1 dropped a little in FY24 as some resource stocks cut their dividends and market prices rallied.
+The Company was able to distribute income of 7.8%1, 2.6% above its Benchmark.

-Including franking credits
+1 Including franking credits

-Calculated as monthly dividends paid (including franking credits) divided by average month-end share price over the financial year
+2 Calculated as monthly dividends paid (including franking credits) divided by average month-end share price over the financial year

-From an income perspective, the biggest generators of excess dividend income (including franking credits) were Woodside Energy, BHP, National Australia Bank, Commonwealth Bank and New Hope.
+From an income perspective, the biggest generators of excess dividend income (including franking credits) were BHP, Rio Tinto, Woodside Energy, Commonwealth Bank and ANZ.

-The Company's investments remain actively positioned to seek superior income than the Benchmark and expectations are for a continued good dividend environment in FY24.
+The Company's investments remain actively positioned to seek superior income than the Benchmark and expectations are for a continued solid dividend environment in FY25.